Daniel-Git-Hub/ENGG3000_T6/README.md

 ## 2. Basic Use

-A basic example for each of the libraries can be found in File->Examples (these examples will be near the bottom) This is also a sanity check as if hte examples don't apear here it means they aren't installed properly
+A basic example for each of the libraries can be found in File->Examples (these examples will be near the bottom) This is also a sanity check as if the examples don't apear here it means the libraries aren't installed properly